iepsen/cmvm/README.md

 cmvm help
 ```

-## Support
+## Supported platforms
 It's expected to cmvm to work on macOS and Linux platforms.
+Found a bug?
+Please, file a ticket or open a PR to fix it.